Flemington Post Office: Description

 The rear service yard occupies the broad northern portion of the triangular site and crossovers from Wellington and Shields streets provide vehicular through access.
 A steel-framed canopy shelters the rear loading dock directly into the non-original mail room wing which has an integral bicycle shed.
 The Wellington Street frontage is partly screened by an original cast iron and bluestone palisade fence, while the remaining boundary is defined by a more recent corrugated steel fence and steel gates.
 Elsewhere, the building is essentially constructed to the property boundary.

-Flemington Post Office is a substantial two-storeyed building with corner tower which makes dramatic use of its triangular corner site and unusual Moorish detail.
-Brickwork is Tuckpointed and polychromatic with brown body bricks, red, white and black string courses and red dressings to openings.
-Cornices, parapets and windows are enriched with deeply moulded stucco work and the facetted corner tower has a facetted conical sheet metal clad roof surmounted by an onion-domed sphere and finial recalling Moorish architecture.
-Similar references occur in the corbel table to the main cornice and the cusped window heads.